Entrepreneurship Key for Poverty Eradication in Africa, Says Elumelu - THISDAYLIVE

 More importantly, he stressed that entrepreneurship would get youths in the continent busy and keep them out of social vices as well as create employment opportunities in the continent.

-Elumelu, who is also the chairman of Heirs Holdings, said this in an interview monitored on CNBC, on the sidelines of the ongoing World Economic Forum (WEF) in Davos, Switzerland.
+Elumelu, who is also the chairman of Heirs Holdings, said this in an interview monitored on CNBC, on the sidelines of the just concluded World Economic Forum (WEF) in Davos, Switzerland.

 According to him, Africa’s development requires massive private global capital to fire and power investments in the area of infrastructure, to create employment and eradicate poverty.